brick/money/README.md

 echo $money->formatToLocale('fr_FR'); // 5 000,00 $US
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> Because formatting is performed using `NumberFormatter`, the amount is converted to floating point in the process; so discrepancies can appear when formatting very large monetary values.
+> Formatting is performed using intl's `NumberFormatter`, which represents values using floats.
+If the amount cannot be accurately represented as a float, a `MoneyFormatException` is thrown rather than formatting it with wrong digits.

 ## Storing Money objects in a database